Clay County, North Carolina: Geography

 According to the U.S. Census Bureau, the county has a total area of 220.78 sqmi, of which 214.98 sqmi is land and 5.80 sqmi (2.63%) is water.
 It is the third-smallest county in North Carolina by land area and smallest by total area.

 Clay County is bordered to the south by the state of Georgia and the Chattahoochee National Forest.
 The Nantahala River forms part of its northeastern border.
 The county is drained by the Hiwassee River.
 In the southern part of Clay County is Chatuge Lake, on the North Carolina–Georgia border.
 Much of Clay County exists within the Nantahala National Forest.
 Fires Creek Bear Reserve is north of the township of Tusquittee and offers multiple hiking trails.
 The Appalachian Trail winds through southeast Clay County.
+Clay County is home to five publicly-accessible waterfalls, the tallest of which are Clear Creek Falls and Lower Bald Spring Falls – each 35 ft high.
+Bald Springs Falls has a total height of 100 ft spread across multiple ledges.

 Before 1941 the U.S. government purchased most of Clay County’s forest land to preserve it as National Forest Service property.
 The Forest Service oversees approximately 60 percent of Clay County’s land.
 Of Clay County's 136,096 acres, 110,096 are forested lands, including 65,934 in the eastern part of the county owned and maintained by the federal government as part of Nantahala National Forest.
 As of 2024, 14,515 acres are devoted to agriculture, with a total of 178 farms.
 Clay County has a total of 11 dams listed on the National Inventory of Dams; six are classified as high-hazard, meaning a dam failure may be deadly.
+In 2026, TVA released a map showing that approximately 360 structures in Clay County would be flooded if Chatuge Dam failed.
+Two-hundred of those buildings were in the Hayesville area.